Modern Slavery Act

 - Any relevant instruction manuals relating to the assessments and procedures mentioned in this document.

 - Responsibility task sheet – list of responsible staff member for all aforementioned FPA Envirochoice modern slavery procedures, including a completion checklist.

 - Ensure all requirements of the Sedex membership are met.

-- Ensure all relevant FPA Australia staff are fully aware of FPA Australia modern slavery procedures.
+- Ensure all relevant FPA Envirochoice staff are fully aware of FPA Envirochoice modern slavery procedures.

-In line with our continuous improvement, FPA Australia values integrity within its business and commits to applying the due diligence and risk mitigation activities outlined in this document.
-This statement has been approved and issued on behalf of FPA Australia by Gary O’Brien, General Manager, on the 5th May 2021.
+In line with our continuous improvement, FPA Envirochoice values integrity within its business and commits to applying the due diligence and risk mitigation activities outlined in this document.
+This statement has been approved and issued on behalf of FPA Envirochoice by Gary O’Brien, General Manager, on the 5th May 2021.